DeFiCh/ainx/book/notes.md

 ### Maintainer Info

-- Do not accept code that doesn't isn't a good citizen regardless of if it's a quick script or not.
+- Do not accept code that isn't a good citizen regardless of if it's a quick script or not.
   - It's a base responsibility of the developer to adhere to FHS and XDG standards and not hardcode things in random places.
 - This may seems like a small issue, but operational infra can make decisions expecting programs to be good citizens.